qubelabsio/axelar-tools/README.md

 chmod +x rpc.sh
 ./rpc.sh
 ```
+Use CTRL+B D to detach from tmux session.

 Once the script starts, follow the instructions and enter your RPC details (IP:PORT or URL), minutes (default 5) and Telegram token (optional).